-Julie Emmons Julie is the co-owner of Open Studio Yoga.
-She was drawn to yoga for its quality as a moving meditation.
-Julie has been practicing since 1998 and began formal studies in 2000.
+Julie Emmons Julie was drawn to yoga for its quality as a moving meditation.
+She has been practicing since 1998 and began formal studies in 2000.
 Primarily trained in Ashtanga, Julie's focus grew when she began practicing at The Samarya Center in Seattle, Washington, a non-profit center for Ashtanga yoga and Integrated Movement Therapy.
 Moved by the understanding of her teachers, Molly Lannon Kenny and Stephanie Sisson, that yoga is available to all individuals "regardless of preconceived barriers," Julie chose to complete her 200-hour teaching certification with them in 2008.
 Julie teaches according to Krishnamacharya's statement that "if you can breath, you can practice yoga".